NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_07_spatial.md

 * Use variable genes in both SC and ST data
 * DE genes between clusters in the SC data.

-In this case we will use top DEG genes per cluster, so first we have to run DEG detection on the scRNAseq data.
+In this case we will use top DE genes per cluster, so first we have to run DGE detection on the scRNAseq data.

-For SCDC we want to find a we unique markers per cluster, so we select top 20 DEGs per cluster.
+For SCDC we want to find unique markers per cluster, so we select top 20 DEGs per cluster.
 Ideally you should run with a larger set of genes, perhaps 100 genes per cluster to get better results.
 However, for the sake of speed, we are now selecting only top20 genes and it still takes about 10 minutes to run.